th3jesta/ha-lcars/README.md

 3. `footer` - bottom gray bar meant for the last card in a section
 4. `button-small` - squared off buttons intended to go in middle sections
 5. `button-large` - rounded button meant to be standalone outside of `header`-`middle`-`footer` sections
+6. `button-lozenge` - pill-shaped button; only works on standard button cards in a horizontal-stack card that's two columns wide

+### Make your own color themes
+Custom themes can be created down at the bottom of `lcars.yaml`.
+Or, search for "===THEMES", which will take you right there.
+To create your own theme, copy the LCARS Default section to the bottom of the file and change the `lcars-ui-*` and `lcars-card-*` variables to your liking, using the color references at the top of the file, [The LCARS website](https://www.thelcars.com/colors.php), or define your own.

+### Noise and gradients
+If you're not feeling the subtle noise and gradients that this theme added, let me know by raising an issue.
+I am still working on an easy method to enable and disable them.
+You can remove them yourself by searching for "base64" (you should find 3 entries) and commenting/deleting the entire CSS blocks that contains them.

+## Known issues
+* Collapsing and expanding the sidebar or zooming the interface will jack with the noise and gradient overlays.
+A simple refresh will set everything right again.
+I hope to find a way to make the pseudo elements that contain the textures to dynamically adjust with the DOM.
+PRs are welcome.
+* Mobile interface is 100% functional, though could still use some styling to correct things like the odd positioning of the Home Assistant header in the sidebar.
+It's in my list of improvements to implement.
+PRs are welcome.